Azure-Samples/azure-sdk-for-js-storage-blob-redundant/README.md

     route add <destination_ip> <gateway_ip>
     ```

-## In this sample , you will do the following :
+## In this sample you will do the following:

 * Create a storage account.
 * Create a container.
 * Upload a file to blockblob.
-* Enter D to download the file or Q to quit
+* Enter D to download the file or Q to quit.

 If you don't have a Microsoft Azure subscription, you can get a free trial account <a href="http://go.microsoft.com/fwlink/?LinkId=330212">here</a>.